-For a smooth transition for your child, Seeds follows a concept developed by educators in Germany based on the “Berlin model.”
+For a smooth transition for each child, Seeds follows a concept developed by educators in Germany based on the “Berlin model.”
 This method is proven to support a secure and trustworthy transition.

 How does it work?